 From 2005 to 2006, Professor Markel served as a historical consultant on pandemic influenza preparedness planning for the United States Department of Defense.
 From 2006 to the present, he serves as the principal historical consultant on pandemic preparedness for the U.S. Centers for Disease Control and Prevention.
 From late April 2009 to February 2011, he served as a member of the CDC Director’s “Novel A/H1N1 Influenza Team B”, a real-time think tank of experts charged with evaluating the federal government’s influenza policies on a daily basis during the outbreak.

-In collaboration with the U.S. Centers for Disease Control and Prevention, he is Editor-in Chief of The 1918-1919 American Influenza Pandemic: A Digital Encyclopedia and Archive, now in composition and production at the Center for the History of Medicine and the University of Michigan Scholarly Publications Office.
-Funded by grants and contracts from the National Endowment for the Humanities, the Robert Wood Johnson Foundation, and the CDC, the digital encyclopedia is due to go live in Fall of 2012.
-Working with the CDC and a team of historians at the Center for the History of Medicine, Markel currently directs a research team of medical historians at work on documenting the social history of the 2009 H1N1 Influenza pandemic.
+In collaboration with the U.S. Centers for Disease Control and Prevention, he is Editor-in Chief of The 1918-1919 American Influenza Pandemic: A Digital Encyclopedia and Archive, which was published by the University of Michigan Center for the History of Medicine and the University of Michigan Scholarly Publications Office.
+Funded by grants and contracts from the CDC, the Robert Wood Johnson Foundation, and the National Endowment for the Humanities, the digital encyclopedia represents one of the largest collections of historical documents ever assembled on a single epidemic and is accessible on the Internet at www.influenzaarchive.org.

 From 2010 to 2012, Markel has been a regular contributor for National Public Radio’s Science Friday; his monthly segment, “Science Diction,” discussed the history, evolution and meaning of scientific words.
 He is also a contributing writer for The Journal of the American Medical Association.